 I strongly suggest that you install at least a Java Runtime Environment on your PCLinuxOS installation before you proceed here.
 LibreOffice require some version of Java be installed.
 The easiest way to do this is to launch Synaptic and install task-java, which can be found in the Tasks section of Synaptic.
 Click on Apply to install all the required files.

-Since the original writing of this article, Oracle Virtualbox is maintained the same way, with separate utilities.
+Since the original writing of this article, Oracle Virtualbox and VMWare Player are maintained the same way, with separate utilities.

 Important Note: Each time you update Virtualbox, you must reboot your system as kernel modules for Virtualbox are rebuilt on your system.

 When we use Synaptic to update the PCLinuxOS system, the system kernel does not get automatically updated.